Design and main ideas

 A main example of a limitation not dealt with early on is the nature of the nested list, i.e. tree structures, as the form of what can be specified in a script.
 Early on, the capabilities of old FM synthesizer systems had been an inspiration, but they also support connecting oscillators in arrangements other than the tree structures of carriers and modulators provided for by nested lists; e.g. several carriers may share a modulator, and in general the oscillator connection schema is a DAG (directed acyclic graph) in Yamaha's old FM "algorithms".
 (Technically, self-modulation could however be viewed as adding self-loops to an otherwise acyclic graph.
 Possibilities for going beyond acyclic graphs by supporting feedback loops more generally also exist, and are done in some synthesizer systems.)

-But most conspicuously missing from the early language are features like defining and using functions with audio generation code in scripts, looping and other control flow constructs, etc. I skipped all that at first because I wanted to explore other things than inventing yet another "normal" language.
-Some things would be easier than others to add, in terms of the needed complexity, but after a while I really didn't know what else to work into it all, and how, and gradually ran out of practical ways to extend the early vision.
+But most conspicuously missing from the early language are features like defining and using functions with audio generation code in scripts, looping and other control flow constructs, etc. I skipped all that at first because I wanted to explore other things rather than inventing yet another "typical" language.
+The absence of such things is half of what defines the old design.
+Often, it isn't audio generation features which suggest the greatest departures in design, but conventional programming language ideas.

 Trunk: Growth from main 2012 ideas